libish-jacob/libish-jacob/README.md

 ### Hi there 👋
 Hi, my name is Libish Varghese Jacob and I am basically from a small but beautiful southern state of India called Kerala.
 I am a husband and a father.
 I am basically a software engineer, primarily focused on Microsoft technologies.
 I also have interest in the open source alternative of the Microsoft provided solutions.
 I started my career officially on 2nd of June 2008.
 I started with a startup and I was exposed to many different languages and technologies and later settled with .Net.
 My personal Blog is http://simplebasics.net/
-I am open to any suggestion on improvement preferably via the comment system so that it could then be referred by those who refer to it.
+I am open to any suggestion on improvement; Please feel free to reach out.

 <!--
 **libish-jacob/libish-jacob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.